attaca/attaca/README.md

 look something like this:

 ```
+# Currently tested nightly build is nightly-2018-02-14.
+First, grab the rustup
+# Rust install management tool.
 curl https://sh.rustup.rs -sSf | sh
-rustup install nightly
+rustup install nightly-2018-02-14

+# Run this command inside the repository to tell rustup that all cargo commands
+# run inside should be using our particular nightly.
-rustup override set nightly
+rustup override set nightly-2018-02-14
 ```

+Other dependencies are:

-Other dependencies are an installation of the librados-2 library, specifically the development files. *Make sure to install Ceph Kraken or later!* These can be installed with:
+- librados-2. *Make sure to install Ceph Kraken or later!*
+- Cap'n Proto.

+Installation might look something like this:

 ```
 # Ubuntu (tested on 14.04 LTS)
 sudo apt-add-repository "deb https://download.ceph.com/debian-luminous/ `lsb_release -sc` main"
-sudo apt-get librados-dev
+sudo apt-get install librados-dev capnproto

 # Fedora (tested on Fedora 24)
-dnf install librados2-devel
+dnf install librados2-devel capnproto
 ```

 Testing requires an installation of Docker.
 Once Rust, Cargo, and other